PHRAPL/PHRAPL.github.io/Content/2021-NMNH-workshop/NMNH.ab.PHRAPL.tutorial2.md

 ---

-# Tutorial 2: Performing sensitivity analyses and fixing migration time
+# Tutorial 2: Sensitivity analyses and fixing migration time
 {: .no_toc }

 **<font color='#ff7700'>This tutorial assumes that you have already followed and understand the steps of <a href="https://phrapl.github.io/Content/2021-NMNH-workshop/NMNH.aa.PHRAPL.tutorial1.html">Tutorial 1</a></font>**